Treat Her Like a Lady (Diana King song)

-"Treat Her Like a Lady" is a song by Jamaican-American singer Diana King from the 1995 album, Tougher Than Love.
-It was written by King, Andy Marvel and Billy Mann, and produced by Marvel.
-In 1997, it was covered by Canadian singer Celine Dion for her album, Let's Talk About Love.
+"Treat Her Like a Lady" is a song by Jamaican-American singer Diana King from her 1995 album, Tougher Than Love.
+It was written by King, Andy Marvel, and Billy Mann, and produced by Marvel.
+In 1997, Canadian singer Celine Dion recorded a cover for her fifth English-language album, Let's Talk About Love.

 Celine Dion version

-Canadian singer Celine Dion recorded a cover version of "Treat Her Like a Lady" for her 1997 album, Let's Talk About Love.
-It was produced by Ric Wake.
-Dion changed some lyrics, gaining a co-writing credit.
-Diana King and Brownstone recorded guest vocals for the track.
-"Treat Her Like a Lady" was released as the final single in Europe between March and June 1999, to coincide with the Let's Talk About Love World Tour.
-It peaked inside top 40 in the United Kingdom, Scotland, Ireland, Austria and Iceland.
+Celine Dion recorded "Treat Her Like a Lady" for her 1997 album, Let's Talk About Love.
+The track was produced by Ric Wake.
+Dion altered parts of the lyrics, which resulted in a co-writing credit.
+Guest vocals were recorded by Diana King and Brownstone.
+The song was issued as the album's final single in Europe between March and June 1999, coinciding with the Let's Talk About Love World Tour.
+It reached the top 40 in the United Kingdom, Scotland, Ireland, Austria, and Iceland.